$L^p$-valued stochastic convolution integral driven by Volterra noise: Stochastic evolution equation in Lp

 by the first part of the proof.
-This yields $I_2(s,t)\rightarrow 0$ as $t\rightarrow s+$ by DCT.
-Hence, we have proved the mean-square right continuity of the process $X$.
-The existence of a version with measurable sample paths follows by Theorem 2.6 and Theorem 2.7 from \cite{Doob90} adapted to the Banach-space setting. \end{proof}
+This yields $I_2(s,t)\rightarrow 0$ as $t\rightarrow s+$ by the DCT.
+Hence, we have proved mean-square right continuity of the process $X$.
+The existence of a version with measurable sample paths follows by standard arguments (see e.g. \cite[Proposition 3.2]{DaPratoZab14book}). \end{proof}

 Continuity of the solution $X$ to \eqref{eq:SDE} is discussed now.
 Since the semigroup $S$ is analytic, there is $\lambda\in\R$ such that the operator $(\lambda I- A)$ is strictly positive.
 Let us thus denote, for $\delta\geq 0$,